kolism/Granite/README.md

       +fileData:{}

     },
-    head:"" // string: to header template for runtime consumption }
+    head:"" // string: path to header template for runtime consumption }
   ```